Anthonyoyasor/Yankeys/README.md

 # Yankeys
-Yankeysbot is for mining coins
+Yankey is for content creators we write content dm for your content now 09162194640